 This is another mathematical creation based on the number of rising days over falling days.
 Rising markets bring increasing momentum while falling markets produce falling momentum.

 So, selling short momentum produces additional protection during the early stages of a bear market.
 Blackrock has issued a tailor-made ETF to capture just this kind of move through its iShares MSCI Momentum Factor ETF (MTUM).
 To learn more, please read the prospectus by clicking here.

 Beta, or the magnitude of share price movements, also declines in down markets.
 So, selling short beta provides yet another form of indirect insurance.
 The PowerShares S&P 500 High Beta Portfolio ETF (SPHB) is another niche product that captures this relationship.

 The Index is compiled, maintained and calculated by Standard & Poor’s and consists of the 100 stocks from the (SPX) with the highest sensitivity to market movements, or beta, over the past 12 months.

 The Fund and the Index are rebalanced and reconstituted quarterly in February, May, August, and November.
 To learn more, read the prospectus by clicking here.

 Buying Bearish Hedge Funds

 Another subsector that does well in plunging markets is publicly listed bearish hedge funds.
-There are a couple of these that are publicly listed and have already started to move.
+There is a couple of these that are publicly listed and have already started to move.